 For me, solving a Rubik’s Cube is not unlike finding solutions to the complex challenges Booz Allen’s clients face.
 There are technical challenges, to be sure, but organizational, leadership, and people challenges exist as well.

-It’s that unique complexity that drives my work for our defense clients.
+It’s that unique complexity that drives my work for our clients.

-Tony Mitchell, an executive vice president, leads the firm’s Navy and Marine Corps account as its client service officer.
-Tony has nearly 25 years of consulting experience, supporting private and public sector clients in the U.S. and Europe.
-In prior roles his clients included the Joint Staff, combatant commands, and the Defense Information Systems Agency.
+Tony Mitchell leads the strategic development and execution of Booz Allen’s Justice, Homeland Security, and Transportation business.
+Tony has nearly 30 years of consulting experience, supporting private and public sector clients in the U.S. and Europe.
+In prior roles, his clients included the Navy and Marine Corps, Joint Staff, Unified Combatant Commands, and the Defense Information Systems Agency.

-Tony holds a B.S. in electrical engineering from the General Motors Institute (now known as Kettering University) and an M.S. in information systems management from the George Washington University.
-He also completed the senior executives in national and international security program at Harvard University’s Kennedy School of Government.
+Tony holds a B.S. in electrical engineering from the General Motors Institute (now known as Kettering University) and an M.S. in information systems management from The George Washington University.
+He also completed the senior executives in national and international security program at Harvard University’s Kennedy School of

 What is your strongest character trait?
 To know what one stands for and then working persistently to be true to that.